 Day Trips from London

 Below are 17 day trips that cover a range of geographies and cater to a variety of interests.
 I’ve visited all of the destinations, and can personally vouch for how good they are.
-There’s more about day trips in Frommer’s Best Day Trips from London, too.
+There’s more about day trips in the beautiful book Escape London: Days Out within Easy Reach of London, too.
 You can get it here.

 I’ve also written about day trips in the summer, winter, spring, and autumn, so you can look at those posts if you want recommendations for specific seasons.

 1. Windsor Castle